Mark Simpson undresses the tortured relationship between American men and their swimsuits

 Alas, neither swimming nor bathing nor size-queenery survived the decline of the Roman Empire.
 Medieval Christianity, with its ghastly suspicion of the body, rendered water – the sensual cleanser of limbs – suspect.
 As late as the 16th century, bathing was thought to be wicked, unhealthy, and, er, filthy.
 (Even Catholic baptism used only “holy” water, water that had been blessed, symbolizing the cleansing blood of Christ: Sin was the deep-down dirt that Christianity was angry with.)

-The English were the first to rediscover the lost art of swimming, largely as a result of their exploration of Polynesia in the 18th century, where swimming was common amongst the blissfully naked natives.
+The English were the first to rediscover the lost art of swimming, largely because of their exploration of Polynesia in the 18th century, where swimming was common amongst the blissfully naked natives.
 By the 19th century swimming in rivers, lakes, and the sea was almost as popular in England as it had been in Rome – frequently naked, males and females, sometimes at the same time.

 Christian moralists, their influence having resurged in the late 19th century, were naturally incandescent at these displays of wanton happiness.
-They successfully campaigned for local bylaws banning daylight bathing or insisting on the use of “bathing machines” that allowed the bather to enter and depart the water unseen, or requiring “neck-to-knee” bathing costumes (New York State had such a law until as late as 1938).
+They successfully campaigned for local bylaws banning daylight bathing or insisting on the use of “bathing machines” that allowed the bather to enter and depart the water unseen or requiring “neck-to-knee” bathing costumes (New York State had such a law until as late as 1938).
 A typical swimming costume comprised a pair of woolen knickers extending to the knees and a sleeveless jersey.
 Not a good look.

 To their eternal credit, it was the Australians who struck the first blow against the 19th-century phalliban.
 With typical Aussie obstinacy, the men of the aptly named Manly Beach chose simply to disregard the pissy-prissy laws banning daytime bathing.
 Faced with this seaside insurrection, local authorities threw in the towel and lifted the ban in 1903.
 The rest of Australia followed (swim)suit, though precisely what kind of swimsuit was still contested.
 Many male bathers disregarded the neck-to-knee ordinances, either rolling their one-piece down to the waist or, wearing trunks, simply improvising.